-Overview of Star Wars: Galaxy's Edge Disney World
+Overview of Star Wars: Galaxy's Edge at Walt Disney World

-Characters of Star Wars: Galaxy's Edge at Disney World
+Star Wars: Galaxy's Edge at Walt Disney World Attractions

 Millennium Falcon: Smugglers Run

 Ready to ride the fastest ship in the galaxy?
 Not so fast!
 Before you board, you'll walk through a full-size replica of the Millennium Falcon.
 This is one queue you don't want to skip!
 Can you imagine climbing through the hatch and walking through the hallways before you finally arrive to take a seat inside the cockpit?
 I'm getting goosebumps (or should I say, frogbumps) just thinking about it!
 Try not to get too distracted because there is a mission.
 Space pirate Hondo Ohnaka of "Clone Wars" and "Star Wars Rebels" fame has cut a deal with Chewbacca for use of the Falcon.
 He will lead you on a secret mission to bring back the loot as you hurl through hyperspace.